kunal8411/vast-dreams/README.md

 9)If user wants to search any book, he/she can seach the book on home page.

 10)On header section user can see different categories ob books so, if user is interested in only looking for that category, he/she can click on category and can see all the books related to that category.

+11)To run the code in react:
+$yarn start

+and Open [http://localhost:3000](http://localhost:3000) to view it in the browser.